2009 Tennessee Volunteers football team: Vanderbilt

-Kentucky
+At Kentucky

 Montario Hardesty ran for three touchdowns, including a 20-yard game winner in overtime, as Tennessee outlasted Kentucky 30–24 on Saturday night, the Volunteers' 25th straight victory against their border rivals.
 Hardesty, who also ran for a career-high 179 yards, scampered up the middle for the final score after Kentucky's Lones Seiber missed a 49-yard field goal in the Wildcats' overtime chance.
 Tennessee (7–5, 4–4 Southeastern Conference) made sure its streak of dominance over Kentucky (7–5, 3–5) didn't end in coach Lane Kiffin's first year on the job.
 The win also likely locked up a New Year's Day bowl for the Volunteers and clinched second place behind Florida in the SEC East.
 Kentucky forced overtime on a 33-yard field goal by Seiber, set up when Ashton Cobb knocked the ball out of the hands of Luke Stocker following a completion and the Wildcats recovered.
 Kentucky ended the season at 7–5 and finished fifth in the Eastern Division of Southeastern Conference.